-I’m a soil ecologist by training.
-I enjoy exploring linkages between ecosystem functioning and microbes in a wide variety of habitats.
-My approach is interdisciplinary; merging ecology, microbiology, environmental science and biogeochemistry.
+Bas is a soil ecologist by training, who enjoys exploring links between ecosystem functioning and microbes in a wide variety of habitats.
+His approach is interdisciplinary; merging ecology, microbiology, environmental science and biogeochemistry.

-I joined Anglia Ruskin University in February 2019 as a Lecturer in Biology, but before that I was already responsible for several modules as associate lecturer.
-I have previously worked as a post-doc at the Department of Life Sciences at the University of Warwick and the School of Biosystems Engineering at University College Dublin, both large international and interdisciplinary projects funded by the EU.
+Bas joined ARU in February 2019 as a Lecturer in Biology.
+Prior to this he was already responsible for several modules as associate lecturer.
+Bas previously worked as a post-doc at the Department of Life Sciences at the University of Warwick and the School of Biosystems Engineering at University College Dublin, both large international and interdisciplinary projects funded by the EU.

-I enjoy teaching and I endeavour to incorporate progress of current research into my teaching so I can offer our students research-led content on the most up-to-date state of knowledge.
+Bas enjoys teaching and endeavours to incorporate progress of current research into his teaching so he can offer our students research-led content on the most up-to-date state of knowledge.

-My research interests are very interdisciplinary and are related to linking microbes, animals, plants and ecosystem functioning: from genes to ecosystems including environmental science, soil ecology, anthropogenic pollution, microbiology, ecosystem functioning, molecular techniques.
-During my academic career I have worked on exploring:
+Bas research interests are interdisciplinary and are related to linking microbes, animals, plants and ecosystem functioning: from genes to ecosystems including environmental science, soil ecology, anthropogenic pollution, microbiology, ecosystem functioning, molecular techniques.
+During his academic career he has worked on exploring:

 Fellow of the Higher Education Academy.

-Green D., Kregting L., Boots B., Blockley D., Brickle P., da Costa M., Crowley Q. (2018) A comparison of sampling methods for seawater microplastics and a first report of the microplastic litter in coastal waters of Ascension and Falkland Islands.
-Marine Pollution Bulletin.
+Green, D., Kregting, L., Boots, B., Blockley, D., Brickle, P., da Costa, M., Crowley, Q., 2018.
+A comparison of sampling methods for seawater microplastics and a first report of the microplastic litter in coastal waters of Ascension and Falkland Islands.
+Marine Pollution Bulletin, 137.